Rushs321/php_bandwidth_hero_proxy/README.md

 ## Configuration

-There is no authorization switched on by default.
-There are 2 ways to set basic authentication with username and password
+Authentication is off by default.
+There are 2 ways to set basic auth with username and password

 * Setting them in you system environment variables
     * [Windows](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/set_1)